Aliases for ADRB1 Gene

 ADRB1 (Adrenoceptor Beta 1) is a Protein Coding gene.
 Diseases associated with ADRB1 include ocular hypotension and coronary artery disease.
 Among its related pathways are Signaling by GPCR and Activation of cAMP-Dependent PKA.
 GO annotations related to this gene include G-protein coupled receptor activity and PDZ domain binding.
 An important paralog of this gene is ADRB3.

 UniProtKB/Swiss-Prot for ADRB1 Gene

 Beta-adrenergic receptors mediate the catecholamine-induced activation of adenylate cyclase through the action of G proteins.
 This receptor binds epinephrine and norepinephrine with approximately equal affinity.
 Mediates Ras activation through G(s)-alpha- and cAMP-mediated signaling.

 The adrenergic beta1 receptor (beta1-adrenoceptor) is a member of the adrenergic receptor group of G-protein-coupled receptors that also includes alpha1A, alpha1B, alpha1D, alpha2A, alpha2B, alpha2C, beta2 and beta3.
-They are located primarily in the CNS, heart, coronary artery, kidney and muscle and are involved in cardiac stimulation, coronary vasodilation and relaxation of the colon and esophagus.
-The human adrenergic beta1 receptor gene has been localized to chromosome 10 (10q24-q26).
+They are located primarily in the CNS, heart, coronary artery, kidney and muscle.